-Also we like the fact that the Faroese have recently lengthened the runway from 1250 meters to 1799 meters, are building a new terminal which is scheduled for completion by late 2014, and have been upgrading their navigational systems to state-of-the-art which will help ensure our charter flight can get in and out routinely on eclipse morning even in case of - not uncommon in the Faroes - inclement weather.
+Also we like the fact that the Faroese have recently lengthened the runway from 1250 meters to 1799 meters, are building a new terminal which is scheduled for completion by late 2014 along with other improvements, and have been upgrading navaids to state-of-the-art which will help ensure our charter can get in and out routinely even in case of - not uncommon in the Faroes - inclement weather.

-© John R. Beattie last update 2014 August 19
+© John R. Beattie last update 2014 September 2